How Far Should You Go to Fit In at Work?

 What sisters say about code-switching and the delicate art of getting ahead.

-In the movie Sorry to Bother You, the Black main character, telemarketer Cassius Green, changes his telephone voice to sound like a white person’s in order to get ahead.
+Sorry to Bother You, the Black main character, telemarketer Cassius Green, changes his telephone voice to sound like a white person’s in order to get ahead.
 While the movie made for some good laughs, many of us have felt the need to code-switch, or alter our language, appearance or behavior, in order to thrive at work.

 Research suggests that we may have good reason.
 A study by NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
 Chan School of Public Health found that more than half of Black people surveyed said that they had personally experienced discrimination in the workplace.